MatSciTools/HFCalc/README.md

 ETOL  0.000001
 OUT outfile
 ```
-The position file (posdata.dat) looks like that (positions are in atomic units)
+The position file (posdata.dat) looks like that (positions are in atomic units).
+The second column is atomic number and third column is number of electrons.
+They are different in order to allow ions.
 ```
 H 1 1 0.0 0.0 0.0
 H 1 1 0.0 0.0 1.4